 In a core banking system, a series of back-end servers manages standard operations so that on the front-end account transactions and other actions are seamless for customers.
 These systems can be on-premises or cloud-based depending on the needs of the bank.
 The bank installs and maintains on-premises systems itself.
 Cloud-based core banking software is managed by a third-party provider.

-Regardless of which core system is used, the way it works is that a customer withdraws money from a branch or an ATM and the application sends a request to the core banking system or back-end system.
-Once the signal is received the request is processed and authenticated the money can come through to the customer.
+Regardless of which core system is used, a customer withdraws money from a branch or an ATM.
+The application then sends a request to the core banking system or back-end system to process the transaction.
+Once the signal is received, the request is processed and authenticated and the money can come through to the customer.

 Core banking systems serve as the system board to connect multiple branches on an "always available" basis with real-time essential services, such as banking transactions and digital banking online or on apps.
 Some of the notable core banking features that make up the system are: